 The two most common ways to measure algorithmic efficiency are speed and memory usage.
 Other measures include transmission speed, temporary disk usage, and long-term disk usage, etc. Many of these measures depend on the size of the input to the algorithm, i.e., the amount of data to be processed.
 In practice, there can be other factors that can affect the algorithm efficiency, such as accuracy and reliability requirements.

-Caveat—Data Transfer is Not Cheap
+Caveat—Data Transfer is Not Cheap in your Cloud Budget

 In my experience, developers often focus on time complexity, space complexity, and the long term storage requirement.
 These are directly related to compute and storage utilization in the cloud environment; however, as seen in cloud billing reports, data transfer is one of the costliest line items after compute cost.